birmansahil/learning-go/readme.md

 If you omit the loop condition it loops forever, so an infinite loop is compactly expressed.

+**If**
+Similar to for loops, you do not need to include parenthesis but braces are required for if statements.

+You can also put a short statement to execute before your if statement

+Variables declared inside an if short statement are also available inside any else blocks.

 **Others**

 %T - Shows the type of the variable
 %v - Shows the value of the variable
 %q - Shows strings with special characters and their escape sequences
 \n - new line
+fmt.Sprint - Joins multiple arguments into a single string, without outputting it to the screen